app-sre/qontract-server/README.md

 ```
 Note that this requires Docker to be running on the host.

-Optionally, if you want to specify the path for the app-interface repo on your local filesystem, you can use the parameter:
+Optionally, if you want to specify the path for the app-interface repo or qontract-schemas repo on your local filesystem, you can use the parameter:
 * `APP_INTERFACE_PATH` - (optional) path to a local app-interface repo (Default: `$PWD/../../service/app-interface`).
+* `SCHEMAS_PATH` - (optional) path to a local qontract-schemas repo (Default: `$PWD/../qontract-schemas`)

 Example: To generate the bundle with a specific app-interface path: